thill7/TheAlphabytes/milestone_02/Class_Project_Definition_201920.md

 7. [U] As a user I want to be able to view a graph of race results for a specific athlete and event, so that I can see the athlete's progress over time
 8. [U] As a visitor I would like to see cute or funny web pages when errors occur, so that I don't have to worry about complex details of why a piece of the website didn't work
 9. [U] As a robot I would like to be prevented from creating an account on your website so I don't ask millions of my friends to join your website and try to add comments about male enhancement drugs.
+10. [U] As a coach, I would like to see predictive performances for the athletes on my team, so I can strategize for upcoming meets.
+11. [U] As a coach, I would like the ability to have athletes automatically assigned to races for the upcoming meets, so that the team has the optimum chance of winning the meet.
+	1. [T] Develop an algorithm to optimize athlete race assignments assuming no knowlege of opponent teams..
+	2. [T] Integrate knowlege of opponent team's performances and predict their time.

 ## Initial Architecture Envisioning
 ![IAE](IAE.jpg)

 ## Agile Data Modeling
 ![Sequence_Diagram](UML_sequence_diagram.jpg)

+## Vision Statement
+For swimming athletes and coaches who want professional level analytics and strategies to win meets, the Swimming Predictive Analytics Solution is an indepth website that will provide a platform to track race results for athlete and perform analysis to optimize the teams strategy.
+Coaches will be able to access insight to their athletes' fitness and trends in performance including predictions on future performance.
+This solution would allow coaches to develop an optimized strategy for a coming meet by assigning athletes to specific races based on predicted results.
+Unlike hiring personnel with advanced training, our product would provide all analysis and storage of race results in one place for a fraction of the expense making elite analytics accessible to teams of any level.

 ## Timeline and Release Plan